MichaelGardone/CS5610-FinalProject/README.md

 # CS5610-FinalProject
 Final project for CS5610 using OpenGL.
 I selected to do a deferred shading pipeline with different lighting models.
-This project also has VR enabled.

 ## Project Description
 The final project for Spring 2019 CS 5610 Interactive Computer Graphics is a 4 week long project to implement something related to the class.
 It can be anything like rendering water, global illumination, or raytracing if the invididual's graphics card supports it.

-This project will be brought to [Project Aether](https://github.com/MichaelGardone/ProjectAether).

 ## Implementation Specifics
 Language: C++